-- Virginia TOD Deed Form (also known as a Transfer-on-Death Deed) – A modern deed form to transfer real estate at death without going through probate and without sacrificing control of the property during the owner’s lifetime.
+- Virginia TOD Deed Form (Transfer-on-Death Deed) – A modern deed form to transfer real estate at death without going through probate and without sacrificing control of the property during the owner’s lifetime.

 - Life Estate Deed Form – An older form of deed that transfers property at death, but with significant drawbacks (including loss of complete control over the property during the owner’s lifetime).

 To be valid, Virginia deeds must meet several important state-specific requirements:

 - The deed must be an original or first-generation printed form.
 Va.
 Code Ann. § 55.108.

 - The deed must be written in printed ink or typed ribbon copy and meet the general recording requirements.
 Va.
 Code Ann. § 55.108.

 - Each individual’s name must be either underlined or in all capital letters when it first appears in the deed.
 Va.
 Code Ann. § 17.1-223(i).

 - The first page of the deed must list the name of the person or entity that drafted the deed.
 Va.
 Code Ann. § 17.1-223(v).

 - The deed must include the names of all grantors and grantees.
 Va.
 Code Ann. § 17.1-223(iv).